-Over the past year, executives at nearly every company have come to see AI as the next set of technologies that can become a critical driver of value.
-The AI Conference grew up alongside this realization.
-Whereas our initial audience was made up mostly of technical practitioners in new roles (data scientist, deep learning engineer, AI engineer, AI researcher), our audience now also includes high-level executives with responsibilities in technology, marketing, finance, research and development, and general management.
-In order to better serve this leadership audience, we will introduce more non-technical content in 2018.
+Over the last decade, executives at nearly every company have come to see data as a critical driver of value.
+The Strata Data Conference grew up alongside this realization.
+Whereas our initial audience was made up mostly of technical practitioners in new roles (data scientist, data engineer, data architect), our audience now also includes high-level executives with responsibilities in technology, marketing, finance, research & development, and general management.
+In order to better serve this high-level audience, we introduced the Strata Business Summit in early 2017.

-At the center of the Business Summit within the AI Conference is a series of Executive Briefings: 40-minute overviews that cover topics of specific interest to executives (CxOs, vice presidents of technology, chief data officers, IT directors, etc.).
-At every AI Business Summit we'll cover a set of core topics that are of immediate concern to nearly every executive, as well as additional topics relevant to the local audience.
+At the center of the Strata Business Summit is a series of executive briefings: 40-minute surveys that cover topics of interest to executives (CxOs, vice presidents of technology, chief data officers, IT directors, etc.).
+At every Strata Business Summit, we cover a set of core topics that are of immediate concern to nearly every executive, as well as additional topics relevant to the local audience.

-These Briefings describe recent technical progress in the field, but more importantly they include actionable frameworks that executives can immediately apply to their own work.
-Presentations at the AI Business Summit should focus on managerial discussion and be accessible to a wide range of practitioners and generalists.
-Because these are Briefings aimed at decision-makers we are looking for vendor-neutral perspectives and content.
+These briefings describe recent technical progress in the field, but more importantly, they include actionable frameworks that executives can immediately apply to their own work.
+Presentations at the Strata Business Summit should focus on managerial discussion and be accessible to a wide range of practitioners and generalists.
+Because these are briefings aimed at decision-makers we are looking for vendor-neutral perspectives and content.